Divya-Ail/divya-ail.github.io/_pages/publications.md

 </ul>
 ##### **Conference Organization**
 <ul align="justify" style="font-size:0.75em">
-<li><b>2022</b> Webinar series – Part of the iGEM ‘Diversity and Inclusion’ committee responsible for organization of a webinar series on ‘Mental Health in STEM’ </li>
+<li><b>2022</b> <a href="https://blog.igem.org/blog/2022/10/5/on-the-road-to-paris-overcoming-mental-health-challenges-in-stem">Webinar series</a> – Part of the iGEM ‘Diversity and Inclusion’ committee responsible for organization of a webinar series on ‘Mental Health in STEM’ </li>

-<li><b>2017</b> International Neuroscience conference - Part of the organizing committee of the Neuroscience Workshop Saclay (NeWS 2017) at Gif-sur-Yvette, France. </li>
+<li><b>2017</b> International Neuroscience conference - Part of the organizing committee of the Neuroscience Workshop Saclay (<a href="https://news2017.sciencesconf.org/resource/page/id/5.html">NeWS 2017</a>)  at Gif-sur-Yvette, France. </li>

 <li><b>2015</b> Institute seminars - Part of the organizing committee of ‘Wagi seminars’ - a monthly seminar series at the University of Zurich in Schlieren, Switzerland. </li>
 </ul>